 Research

-SNARE facilitates exploration of data described in Brase, et al. (2021) A landscape of the genetic and cell heterogeneity in Alzheimer Disease.
+SNARE facilitates exploration of data described in Brase, et al. (2023) Single-nucleus RNA-sequencing of autosomal dominant Alzheimer disease and risk variant carriers .

 Authors